ivangfr/springboot-kong-keycloak/README.md

   ./init-environment.sh
   ```

-> **Note:** `book-service` application is running as a Docker container.
+> **Note**: `book-service` application is running as a Docker container.
 The container does not expose any port to HOST machine.
 So, it cannot be accessed directly, forcing the caller to use `Kong` as gateway server in order to access it.

 ## Configure Keycloak